b-vibesonly/liana-core-coldcard/README.md

 ---

 ## 5. Broadcast the Signed PSBT
 The Coldcard will create a file such as `recover-all-part.psbt`.
-Extract the signed PSBT.
+Copy the signed PSBT data from the file.

-Finalize with Bitcoin Core:
+Finalize the PSBT with Bitcoin Core:

 ```bash
 bitcoin-cli -signet -rpcwallet=liana_recovery finalizepsbt cHNidP...qxoaAAA